pikvm/pikvm/README.md

 * **Extensible authorization methods**
   Multiple Pi-KVMs can be configured to use a [common authorization service](https://github.com/pikvm/kvmd-auth-server).
 PAM and its rich authorization mechanisms can also be used to integrate Pi-KVM into your existing authentication infrastructure.
 * **Macro scripts**
-  If repetitive actions must be perfromed on the attached server (or on several different servers), a macro can be recorded with keyboard & mouse actions and can be played back mutiple times.
+  If repetitive actions must be performed on the attached server (or on several different servers), a macro can be recorded with keyboard & mouse actions and can be played back multiple times.

 ## Open Source